streamdata-gallery-organizations/stripe/_listings/stripe/invoicesupcoming-get-openapi.md

   /invoiceitems/{invoiceitem}:
     delete:
       summary: Delete Invoiceitems Invoiceitem
-      description: "Removes an invoice item from the upcoming invoice.
-Removing an invoice item is only possible before the invoice it\u2019s attached to is closed."
+      description: Removes an invoice item from the upcoming invoice.
+Removing an invoice item is only possible before the invoice it???s attached to is closed.
       operationId: deleteInvoiceitemsInvoiceitem
       x-api-path-slug: invoiceitemsinvoiceitem-delete
       parameters: